jellyfin/jellyfin.org/docs/general/clients/web-config.md

 :::caution

-If the config.json file doesn't exist on the first run, Docker will map it to a directory instead of a file, which won't work.
+If the config.json file doesn't exist in the first run, Docker will map it to a directory instead of a file, which won't work.

 :::